 Even if you are a novice with no delusions of skiing grandeur, it is better to own your own boots and rent the skis.
 Ski boots are to be an effective exoskeleton to your foot and as such should be as personalized as possible.

 Bells and whistles are largely a waste of money.
 With the exception of sliding cuff rivets, all you need on a boot are four buckles.
 The boot designs that have been the most successful over the years have a few things in common: they are simple, and they are shaped like a foot.

 If last years boot looks like the current offering, other than the color, chances are it is the same.
 The latest and greatest might not be.

 It is far easier to make a boot softer than it is to make it stiffer.
 Stiffer plastics transmit vibration better than soft plastics, thus snowfeel is improved.
 Generally, a stiffer plastic will last more ski days and degrade slower than a softer plastic.
-The ability to flex forward at the knees and ankles in order to ski effectively is grossly overrated.
+Stiff boots are often blamed for a skiers lack of progress.
+Effective skiing does not/should not necessarily require much forward flex at the knees and ankles.
 A large range of movement here is necessary when the geometric parameters of the boot are at odds with the skier’s body.

 All plastics stiffen with negative temperature change, however, if it feels like a slipper in the shop, and you have only a vague notion of what is underfoot when you walk around, it won’t improve that much in the cold.

 A stiffer boot will usually have a better quality liner.
 Think durability, feel, quality stitching and lasting (shape).